-FIRST ALL-METAL PRIVATE HOUSE IN AMERICA TO BE SHOWN AT EXHIBITION OF MODERN ARCHITECTURE AT MUSEUM OF MODERN ART Outer Walls Facet With Aluminum
+FIRST ALLEMETAL PRIVATE HOUSE IN AMERICA TO BE SHOWN AT EXHIBITION OF MODERN ARCHITECTURE AT MUSEUM OF MODERN ART Outer Walls Faced With Aluminum

-The first all-metal private house build in America, with outer walls faced with aluminum, will be one of the striking new types of homes on or a anged by the Museum of Modern Architecture wich opens to the public New York at the Exhibition of Modern Architecture wich opens to the public New York at the Museum of Modern Art, 11 West 55rd Street, on Wednesday, Feb.
-10.

-The house was designed as a home for Wallace K. Harrison, one of the Rockefeuck Center as a home for Wallace K. Harrison, one of the architects of Radio City, At Syoseet, Long Island.
+The first all-metal private house built in America, with outer walls faced with aluminum, will be one of the striking new types of homes on view at the Exhibition of Modern Architecture which opens to the public at the 730 Fifth Avenue Museum of Modern Art/on Wednesday, Feb.
+10. The house was designed as a home for Wallace K. Harrison, one of the architects of Radio City, at Syoseet, Long Island.
 The architects were A. Lawrence Kocher and Albert Frey.

 The house was designed especially to meet the needs of present-day living.
-It was so devised as to give better light and air with mechanical conveniences and efficiency of arrangement, unusually in the country dwelling.
+It was so devised as to give better light and air with mechanical and conveniences and efficiency of arrangement, unusualy in the average country dwelling.

-The aluminum which faces the outside walls is in the form of sheets slightly ribbed so as to break glare and to care for expansion and contraction in varying temperatures.
-The aluminum is backed with insulation that makes its three-inch wall more effective in excluding hout and cold than the customery heavy masonmy.
-Windows of ultra-wicket glass extend the entire width of rooms to make them as well-lighted as the sun porch.
+The unixed a methan aluminum which faces the outside walls is in the form of sheets slightly ribbed so as to break glare and to care for expansion and contraction in varying temperatures.
+The aluminum is backed with insulation that makew its three-inch wall more effective in excluding heat and cold than the customary heavy masonry.
+Windows of ultra-violet glass extend the entire width of rooms to make them as well-lighted as the sun porch.
 Privacy is maintained by shades.

 The main living rooms are above the ground level, reached by a short flight of stairs.
 The ground floor serves for entrance, hallway, heater room and garage.
 There is also a porch within the ground area that is related to the garden.
-The living room floor, which corresponds to a second floor of the usual house, commands an advantageous biew of the garden by reason of its upper level.
-The main living room is duplex and extends through the width of the house with one end entirely glazed from the floor to a ceiling hieght of 17 feet.
-It the other end is a dining area which can, if desired, be converted into additional living space.
+The living room floor, which corresponden to the a second floor of the usual house, commands an advantageous view of the garden by reason of its upper level.
+The main living room is duplex and extends through the width of the house with one end entirely glazed firm floor to/ceiling beight of 17 feet.
+At the other end is a dining area which can, if desired, be converted into additional living space.

 The bedroom, exercise room and bathroom are separated by a folding partition.
 When this partition is pressed back, one enjoys the outlook of a window 22 feet in length.
-This makes one room of a three-room saite, with ample space for circulation.

-More then half of the ground area covered by the house is regained by means of a flat roof which serves as a lururious garden terrace.
+This makes one room of a three-room suite, with ample space for circulation.
+More than half of the ground area covered by the house is regained by means of a flat roof which serves as a luxurious garden terrace.
 It is partly covered and partly open to the sky.
 The supports for the terrace roof frame the view in three directions.